DIAOZHUO/errandpy/README.md

 Citation
 -------------

-We will be we will be appreciated if you can cite our work!
+We will be appreciated if you can cite our work!

 Z. DIAO, D. Katsube, H. Yamashita, Y. Sugimoto, O. Custance, M. Abe, Appl.
 Phys.
 Lett. **117**, 033104 (2020); [https://doi.org/10.1063/5.0007754](https://doi.org/10.1063/5.0007754)